coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 Hardness and Hit Points to determine how much damage you must deal to destroy the weapon or shield.

-If you fail the sunder attempt, you don't deal any damage.
+If you fail the sunder attempt, you don’t deal any damage.

-*Sundering a Carried or Worn Object:* You don't use an opposed attack roll to damage a carried or worn object.
-Instead, just make an attack roll against the object's AC.
-A carried or worn object's AC is equal to 10 + its size modifier + the Dexterity modifier of the carrying or wearing character.
+*Sundering a Carried or Worn Object:* You don’t use an opposed attack roll to damage a carried or worn object.
+Instead, just make an attack roll against the object’s AC.
+A carried or worn object’s AC is equal to 10 + its size modifier + the Dexterity modifier of the carrying or wearing character.
 Attacking a carried or worn object provokes an attack of opportunity just as attacking a held object does.
 To attempt to snatch away an item worn by a defender rather than damage it, see Disarm.
-You can't sunder armor worn by another character.
+You can’t sunder armor worn by another character.

 ### Throw Splash Weapon

 A splash weapon is a ranged weapon that breaks on impact, splashing or scattering its contents over its target and nearby creatures or objects.
 To attack with a splash weapon, make a ranged touch attack against the target.
-Thrown weapons require no weapon proficiency, so you don't take the --4 nonproficiency penalty.
+Thrown weapons require no weapon proficiency, so you don’t take the –4 nonproficiency penalty.
 A hit deals direct hit damage to the target, and splash damage to all creatures within 5 feet of the target.

 You can instead target a specific grid intersection.
 Treat this as a ranged attack against AC 5.
 However, if you target a grid intersection, creatures in all adjacent squares are dealt the splash damage, and the direct hit damage is not dealt to any creature.
-(You can't target a grid intersection occupied by a creature, such as a Large or larger creature;
+(You can’t target a grid intersection occupied by a creature, such as a Large or larger creature;
-in this case, you're aiming at the creature.)
+in this case, you’re aiming at the creature.)

 If you miss the target (whether aiming at a creature or a grid intersection), roll 1d8.
 This determines the misdirection of the throw,